arnav-gudibande/Asynchronous-NodeJS/README.md

   npm start
 ```

-If the app is not able to detect your location, then you will have to enter it manually:
+If the app is not able to detect your location, you will have to enter it manually:

 ```javascript
   node app.js -l "Your location (eg. Boston)"